 The intellectual edge: Making Every Basis point count

 Coolabah Capital Investments (CCI) is a leading active credit alpha generator that is responsible for managing numerous institutional mandates, the Smarter Money Investments’ product suite, and the BetaShares Active Australian Hybrid ETF (ASX: HBRD).
-CCI manages $5 billion as at December 2020.
+CCI manages over $6 billion as at April 2021.

 CCI’s edge is in “alpha” generation in liquid, high-grade credit in contrast to traditional fixed-income strategies that drive returns through chasing yield by adding more interest rate duration risk, credit default risk, and/or illiquidity risk (called “beta”).